Career Timeline of Dansby Swanson: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Dansby Swanson made an impact.

-James Dansby Swanson is a professional baseball shortstop currently playing for the Chicago Cubs in Major League Baseball (MLB).
-Drafted first overall by the Arizona Diamondbacks in 2015, he previously played for the Atlanta Braves.
-His career highlights include his time with the Braves and his current position with the Cubs.
+James Dansby Swanson is a professional baseball shortstop currently playing for the Chicago Cubs in MLB.
+He was drafted first overall by the Arizona Diamondbacks in 2015.
+Prior to joining the Cubs, he played for the Atlanta Braves.
+Swanson is a well-known figure in professional baseball.

 2012: Declines Rockies Offer